base/triedb/README.md

   ONext["Orphan List Page (4 bytes)"]
 ```

+* Header
-* Version (8 bytes)
+  * Snapshot ID (8 bytes)
     * This is an auto-incrementing value, beginning at 1.
-The larger Version of the two Root Pages denotes the latest version.
+The larger snapshot id (version) of the two Root Pages denotes the latest version.
 * State Root (32 bytes)
   * This is the hash of the root sub-trie, which is the first Node Cell contained within the Page
 * Root Subtrie Page Number (4 bytes)